 Often you can improve your online standing by responding publically.
 This way you can be more transparent with your customers.
 Other visitors can see your empathetic and human response and will appreciate you for being reasonable.

-Sometimes, however, a private response is another option to consider.
-Depending on the problem and how your company wants to handle it, a private response (especially if it is by phone) can show a true concern for the customer’s poor experience.
+Depending on the seriousness of the problem and how your company wants to handle it, a private response (especially if it is by phone) can show a true concern for the customer’s poor experience.

 In either case, handing the problem well will improve customer loyalty.
-When a customer has a valid complaint and you address it properly, they will often edit their past review into an incredibly positive one.
+When a customer has a valid complaint and you address it properly, they will often edit their past review into a positive one.